AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

     ![error on form submission](/help/edge/assets/form-error.png)

-   Next, [prepare your sheet to accept data](/help/edge/docs/forms/submit-forms.md).
+   [Prepare your sheet to accept data](/help/edge/docs/forms/submit-forms.md).
 You can submit the data to sheet post preparing it to accept data.

 ## See more